hamler-lang/hamler/doc/guide/01_WhyHamler.md

 merge [x|xs] [y|ys] = if x <= y
                       then  [x |merge xs [y|ys]]
                       else  [y |merge [x|xs] ys]
-merge _ _ = error "nice"  --this line is not neccessary and will be solved when new update released.

 mergesort :: forall a.
 Ord a => [a] -> [a] mergesort [] = []